deanishe/alfred-workflow/_sources/user-manual/filtering.txt

 .. note::

     By default, :meth:`Workflow.filter() <workflow.workflow.Workflow.filter>`
     will match and return anything that contains all the characters in ``query`` in the same order, regardless of case.
-Not only can this lead to unacceptable performance when working with thousands of results, but it's also very likely that you'll want to set the standard a little higher.
+Not only can this lead to unacceptable performance when working with thousands of items, but it's also very likely that you'll want to set the standard a little higher.

     See :ref:`restricting-results` for info on how to do that.